Explore the Speakers

 Stuart Shum

-In this session I will demonstrate how you can pull live data from Bromcom into a Google Sheet, automatically synchronise every night so data inconsistencies are eliminated.
+In this session I will demonstrate how you can pull live data from Bromcom into a Google Sheet, automatically synchronised every night so data inconsistencies are eliminated.

 Teachers